 They have double rooms available with spacious living, a balcony, air conditioning, and a private bathroom.

 Other features include a shared lounge, rice terrace views, a swimming pool, a restaurant, free Wi-Fi, and breakfast is included for all guests.

 For All Other Places To Stay In Bedugul, Search on Booking.com

 DAY 6, 7 & 8: UBUD

-Ubud is the central hub of Bali that is most famous for its rainforest yoga retreats, traditional arts and crafts, outer-worldly rice terraces, raging waterfalls, monkey forests and ancient holy sites!
-Ubud is the perfect place to immerse yourself in nature for a few days away from the rat race.
-Whether you want to unwind and relax or adventure and explore, Ubud has the best of both worlds!
+Ubud is the central hub of Bali and is most famous for its rainforest yoga retreats, traditional arts and crafts, other-worldly rice terraces, raging waterfalls, monkey forests, and ancient holy sites.

 - Tegallalang Rice Terraces

 - Tibumana Waterfall